 If you are convicted of one of these crimes, you could be required to register with the Virginia Sex Offender Registry for your lifetime.
 Being required to register as a sex offender can seriously limit where you can live, the jobs you can apply for, custody of your children, and other areas of your life.
 You will be labeled as a sexual offender—with all of its negative connotations.

 Let Greenspun Shapiro PC Help You Defend Against Rape Charges

-If you are facing any rape charges, the Fairfax criminal defense attorneys at Greenspun Shapiro PC are here to answer your questions and build your defenses to the serious charges you face so that your outcome is as favorable as possible.
+If you are facing any rape charges, the Fairfax sex crimes defense attorneys at Greenspun Shapiro PC are here to answer your questions and build your defenses to the serious charges you face so that your outcome is as favorable as possible.
 You absolutely should not try to go it alone against the prosecutor when facing rape charges.
 Even if you believe you are guilty, you could have constitutional and procedural defenses that could result in the charges against you being dismissed or significantly reduced.
 Fill out our online form now to schedule a free, no-obligation consultation to learn about your options.